IPMI-ICNS-UKE/MPI-DVR/README.md

 - VTK >= 8.1.0

 ## Program start
-To start the visualization program run the main file in the Spyder editor.
+To start the visualization program, run the main file in the Spyder editor.
 Load the .mdf/.mha data you wish to view into the reader using the "Load MDF"/"Load MHA" button.
 Pressing the play button will start the visualization process.
 In order to create screenshots, it is necessary to specify a saving directory beforehand.
 The implemented UI allows for interactive control of essential visualization parameters (e.g. image value threshold, opacity, color) and playback settings.

 The MPI data sets provided in the subsection “MPI data” represent the use cases illustrated in the corresponding publication.
 The exact visualization parameters that were used in each case are documented below.
 They can be applied manually via the program interface.